 Once you’ve established your new base, consider reinforcing it with a barricade to keep those pesky zombies out while you sleep at night.
 You’ll need heavy items for this to be effective, so you’ll be grateful for those extra pairs of hands if you took the advice above about not traveling alone.
 Quickly board up windows and glass fronts to prevent them from being smashed open, and avoid staying above the ground floor without an escape route in case the building is overrun.

 How will you respond if any member of your group becomes infected?
 This is something you need to discuss as early as possible and get everyone to agree upon, because tough decisions will need to be made for the good of the group.
 Will you selflessly search for a cure, attempt amputation of the infected limb, restrain them before they turn, or immediately end their existence?
 Be prepared for a late night and a few arguments – you’ll be glad you saved that coffee from your bug-out bag.

 Remember that the zombies will keep coming

 If zombie video games have taught us a single useful lesson, it’s that the living dead will never stop coming.
 The sooner you come to terms with that, the quicker you can focus on surviving and ensuring you’re one of the last 300 humans!
 Take the advice given in today’s post to heart, get as far away from civilization as possible, and find a safe place to spend your remaining days in peace.
 Just remember to pack a console and power supply before you leave home.

-Thanks to video games, we’re better educated than ever about surviving a zombie apocalypse.
-If there’s any advice I’ve missed, please feel free to leave it in the comments below so we can have a comprehensive survival guide in case the world ends.
+Thanks to video games, we’re better educated about surviving a zombie apocalypse.
+If there’s any advice I’ve missed, feel free to leave it in the comments below so we can have a comprehensive survival guide in case the world ends.